mvolkmann/blog/src/swift.md

 - To run only the code up to and including a specific line, hover over the line and click the play button that appears.
 - Output from `print` calls appears in the console area at the bottom.
+- If the console area is not visible, drag up from the bottom to expose it.

 Xcode is slow at evaluating a playground.
-It can take several seconds after saving a change for it to identify syntax errors.
-It can also take several seconds to run the code.
+It can take several seconds after saving a change for it to identify syntax errors and run the code.

 Playgrounds treat files under “Sources” as separate, unnamed modules.
 To expose things defined in those files to the main playground code,